 WINE TALK: OVER TO THE CELLAR MASTER

 "The nose reveals the fine and rich complexity of this wine, starting with notes of apple and pear as well as yellow fruits such as apricot or plum, followed later by the aromas of dried fruits and nuts with some notes of pastry.
 After a strong attack the finish is well-defined and long."

 The history of the terroir

 The best grapes were carefully selected and separately fermented and bred.
 Less than ten crus received this special treatment, the elite of the villages of the Montagne de Reims and the Côte des Blancs.
-Predominant amongst them were the Pinots Noirs (64%), the distinctive signature of the House style.
+Predominant amongst them were the Pinots Noirs (68%), the distinctive signature of the House style.
 It took time to reveal this bounteous gift of Nature.
 The wine was left patiently to mature on the lees for 5 years.
-When it was deemed ready, a low dosage (8g/l) was added to bring out the wine’s inherent character.
-For all these reasons, G.H.MUMM Millésimé has a good ageing potential, one that can be kept cellared for seven years.
+When it was deemed ready, a low dosage (6g/l) was to bring out the wine’s inherent character.
+For all these reasons, G.H.MUMM Millésimé has a good ageing potential, one that can be kept cellared for some 10 years.